International Students - Frequently Asked Questions

 Throughout the MSc programme you will have invaluable access to potential employers and clinical collaborators to help further your career.
 You will have the opportunity to meet with renowned international experts in the bioengineering field as well as enterprise & innovation seminars, visits to hospitals and lectures from leading surgeons and clinicians.

-This programme aims to give engineers and scientists the education needed to practice bioengineering in the medical devices industry in Ireland.
+This programme aims to give engineers and scientists the education needed to practice biomedical engineering in the medical devices industry in Ireland.
 Specifically the aims are: